gbtami/pychess-variants/static/news/Short History Of Pychess.md

  - Fabian Fichter forked Stockfish to implement several chess variants in [Fairy-Stockfish](https://github.com/ianfab/Fairy-Stockfish)</br>

-It was time to put this ingredients to the pot and start cooking.
+It was time to put these ingredients to the pot and start cooking.
-First initial commit on github happened at 2019.04.19 and couple week later announcement on [lichess](https://lichess.org/forum/off-topic-discussion/lichess-survey-would-you-like-to-see-eastern-chess-variants-here-on-lichess#9).
-And finally we played our very first human-human game on pychess with Fabian at 2019.05.02.
+Pychess's initial commit on github happened on 2019.04.19.
+A couple of weeks later, announcement on [lichess](https://lichess.org/forum/off-topic-discussion/lichess-survey-would-you-like-to-see-eastern-chess-variants-here-on-lichess#9).
+And finally, I played the very first human-human game on Pychess with Fabian on 2019.05.02.

 <p style="background:var(--game-hover);padding-left:1em;padding-right:30%">
 Just in case you are curious, it was me playing against (I guess) you on your new server just a few minutes ago.</br>